Accommodation & Student Support

 We are based in Coronet Street, Hoxton in a former electricity generating station.
 The site has level access throughout the ground floor and lifts to upper floors.
 There is an adapted toilet on the ground floor and two further accessible toilets in the building.
 All performances scheduled at the National Centre for Circus Arts are accessible for wheelchair users.
 There are currently no signed performances or hearing loops.

-If you would like to view further information please see below for some of the Conservatoire’s resources and guidelines to promote equality and diversity.
+If you would like to view further information please see our Inclusivity and Equality section for some of our resources and guidelines to promote equality and diversity.

 Please contact the Admissions and Registry Manager to discuss any support needs during the application and audition process or to request any further information: